talwat/blog/docs/posts/arch-on-arm.md

 wget http://os.archlinuxarm.org/os/ArchLinuxARM-aarch64-latest.tar.gz
 ```

+You can also use curl, or a browser, it doesn't matter.

-beware that this might take a while.
+Beware that this might take a while.

 A rootfs is essentially a linux distribution packaged into a tarball.
 The entire root filesystem is packaged and distributed.
 This makes it excellent for use in containers or `chroot`'s, but it can be more difficult to use if you are using it